brpo01/Project-Documentation/Project-14.md

     }
     ```

-  - Add the next stage, to run the playbook
+  - Add the next stage, to run the playbook.
+For this, we need to click on *Pipeline Syntax* at bottom left of Jenkins UI and input appropriate value and generate a pipeline script. (https://www.youtube.com/watch?v=PRpEbFZi7nI&feature=youtu.be)

     ```
     stage('Execute Ansible') {
         steps {